jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * Ingress resources have its `ingressClassName` field assigning an IngressClass resource whose `controller` name is `haproxy-ingress.github.io/controller`
 * HAProxy Ingress was started with `--watch-ingress-without-class` command-line option

-See [Ingress Class]({{% relref "command-line/#ingressclass" %}}) command-line doc for customization options.
+See [Ingress Class]({{% relref "command-line/#ingress-class" %}}) command-line doc for customization options.

 The first two options give more control on which Ingress resources should be part of the final configuration.
 Class annotation and the IngressClass name can be changed on a running controller, the configuration will be adjusted on the fly to reflect the new status.
-If both options are configured in an Ingress resource, and they conflict - i.e. one of them says the controller belongs to HAProxy Ingress and the other says it does not belong - the annotation value wins and a warning is logged.
+If both options are configured in an Ingress resource, and they conflict - i.e. one of them says the controller belongs to HAProxy Ingress and the other says that it does not belong - the annotation value wins and a warning is logged.

 Adding a class annotation or defining an IngressClass name means "classify" an Ingress resource.
-The third and latest option asks HAProxy Ingress to also add "unclassified" ingress to the final configuration - i.e. add Ingress resources that does not have the `kubernetes.io/ingress.class` annotation and also does not have the `ingressClassName` field.
+The third and latest option asks HAProxy Ingress to also add "unclassified" Ingress to the final configuration - i.e. add Ingress resources that does not have the `kubernetes.io/ingress.class` annotation and also does not have the `ingressClassName` field.
+Note that this is a new behavior since v0.12.
+Up to v0.11 HAProxy Ingress listen to "unclassified" Ingress by default.

 # Strategies